Sign up for the 4patas club and enjoy exclusive discounts on dog-friendly trips and activities.

 Moving with your dog involves more than just going through customs:

-· Find out if your place of residence requires dog licenses.
+· Research whether your place of residence requires dog licenses.

-· In some cases, you will need to register the animal with the city or county (for example, New York requires an annual license).
+· In some cases, you must register the animal with the city or county (for example, New York requires an annual license).

-· Be sure to purchase liability insurance, if required.
+· Make sure to take out liability insurance, if required.

-· If your dog belongs to a breed that is restricted in certain states (such as pit bulls, American Staffordshire terriers, or Rottweilers), find out all the information you need before you move.
+· If your dog belongs to a restricted breed in certain states (such as pitbull, American staffy, or rottweiler), inform yourself well before moving.

 Each state may have additional requirements, for example: